CodeBstack/Peddle/README.md

 * Click on the logo to return back to the homepage.

-* Click on the Contact Us button to open the contact bar, close it with the arrow button shown on the contact page.
+* Click on the Contact Us button to open the contact bar, close it with the arrow button shown on the contact layout.

 <!-- ## Application improvements